RomainBes/DataVizChallenge/README.md

 ## Links to the code and visualization

+An [simplified online version](http://alfalcadataviz.pythonanywhere.com/) is available to see the dashboard.

 You can find below some data visualization realised with the dbex toolbox.

 A graph for a simple comparison of carbon footprint: